Nabizzle/Geodesic-Path-Finder/README.md

 <img src=https://github.com/Nabizzle/Geodesic-Path-Finder/blob/main/Media/Female%20Mesh%20Blank.png width=400><img src=https://github.com/Nabizzle/Geodesic-Path-Finder/blob/main/Media/Female%20Mesh%20Mapped.png width=400>

 To avoid this issue mismatch between the drawings and the body, I would suggest female location drawings are made and the female mesh is mapped to them.

+# Structure of an OBJ File
+The meshes in this project were chosen to be .obj files because they have a nice human readable format that is explained in depth
+[here](https://all3dp.com/1/obj-file-format-3d-printing-cad/).
+The main idea however is that the obj file is divded into sections for defining the mesh elements.

+## Vertex Data
+The first are all of the verticies were a line of the file has the format `v x y z` were `v` tell you that the line is for a vertex and the next three points are the x, y, and z points in 3d space.

+## Normal Data
+The next relevant lines are designated at `vn x y z` were `vn` means those are the normal vectors of each face and the x, y, and z number are the x, y and z magnitudes of the normal vector.
+These lines are not always necessary as the normal vectors can usually be recalcualted from the face data later in the file.

+## UV Data
+The lines that look like `vt u v` or `vt u v w` are the UV or texture data.
+These are the lines that contain were every vertex point is on the location map.
+These maps are usually called texture maps as an image is wrapped on a mesh to give it more depth.
+The u coordinate is corresponds to the x direction on the image and the v coordinate corresponds to the y direction on the image. sometimes there is a third column of data, w, which is a weighting information, but that is not relevant for the meshes we use here.

+## Face Data
+Finally the rows with form `f v1/vt1/vn1 v2/vt2/vn2 v3/vt3/vn3` are the culmination of all of the previous data to define the faces.
+The `f` defines these as face rows and each point on a face references an index for a vertex, `v`, uv point, `vt`, and normal vector, `vn`, from the listed data defined above.
+A face can have 3 or more points that make it use and each column in these rows defines each point of the face.

+> **Note**
+>
+> For this code to work, all of the faces need to be triangles so our face data should only ever have three columns.

 # Acknowledgments
 <a href="https://www.flaticon.com/free-icons/technology" title="technology icons">App Icon from winnievinzence</a>